 Communication skills are vital inside and outside of the classroom.
 When it comes to collaborating with classmates and succeeding in job and internship placements, communication competence isn’t just a nice-to-have.
 It’s essential.

 In fact, you’ll see it on nearly every list of the most in-demand soft skills.
 From FastCompany to Monster.com to Bloomberg, oral and written communication skills are the essential skills hiring managers unanimously agree on.

-The Three Big Players in English Language Proficiency Tests
+The Four Big Players in English Language Proficiency Tests

 The Test of English as a Foreign Language (TOEFL) was originally developed in the 1960s and is administrated by ETS.
 TOEFL is accepted by more than 10,000 institutions worldwide.
 It has 4,500 test centers in 165 countries and more US-based schools accept TOEFL than IELTS.

 Testing Time: 3 hours 10 minutes